tamecalm/job-processor/README.md

 - **Redis**: In-memory data structure store
 - **Winston**: Logging library
 - **Bull Board**: Queue monitoring dashboard
+- **Swagger UI**: API documentation interface

 ---

 **Built with ❤️ for reliable background job processing**

 For questions or support, please open an issue or contact the development team.

+**Security Notice**: This software is provided "as is" without warranty.
+Users are responsible for implementing appropriate security measures for their specific use case.